People

 Salman Sayyid is Director of the Center for Muslim and Non-Muslim Understanding at the University of South Australia at Adelaide.
 He is also the author of A Fundamental Fear: Eurocentrism and the Emergence of Islamism, London, Zed Books, 2003.
 (More Info on Book)

-Daphne V. Taylor-García is an Assistant Professor of Ethnic Studies at the University of California, San Diego, and was recently UC President's Postdoctoral Fellow in the Department of Chicana and Chicano Studies at the University of California, Santa Barbara.
+Daphne V. Taylor-García is an Associate Professor of Ethnic Studies at the University of California, San Diego, and past UC President's Postdoctoral Fellow in the Department of Chicana and Chicano Studies at the University of California, Santa Barbara.